vikingeducation/assignment_ruby_api_calls/README.md

 ## Part 1: OpenWeatherMap API

 This is a practice app that makes calls to a weather api.
-Usage instructions TBD.

 ### How to use it